simolus3/sqlite3.dart/sqlcipher_flutter_libs/README.md

 # sqlcipher_flutter_libs

-Flutter apps depending on this package will contain native `SQLCipher` libraries on Android, iOS and macOS.
+Flutter apps depending on this package will contain native `SQLCipher` libraries on Android, iOS, macOS and Linux.

 As `SQLCipher` has an ABI compatible to the regular `sqlite3` library, it can be used with an unmodified `sqlite3` package.